Knowing your HFCs and FTTPs: making sense of nbn technology

 Fibre to the Premises (FTTP)

-With an optical fibre leading directly to the premises, FTTP is generally said to be the highest performing nbn connection type.
+With an optical fibre leading directly to the premises, FTTP is generally the highest performing connection type.
+Performance includes a reliable connection, consistent speed and lower latency supporting faster response times.
+FTTP is available via nbn or Opticomm access network.

 Fibre to the Node (FTTN)